 Our 13th century church suffered a serious fire on 15th July 2010, this swept away most of the heavy Victorian restoration.
 The award winning restoration overseen by our architect Richard Andrews, of Carden & Godfrey has returned the building to a more simple interior style.
 We have toilet facilities, underfloor heating, a sound system and hearing loop, a kitchen and free standing comfortable pews!

 The building returned to use at the end of 2013 and now offers a warm and friendly welcome with modern facilities in a characterfull medieval building.
 The church has a roof frame which has been Dendron dated to 1275, one of the oldest in the area, this has been exposed during the restoration after being hidden since the 1860's.
 The restored building has a new West window, along with a glass balustrade to the new gallery and a new Nave window complete with the Royal Coat-of Arms to mark the Queens Diamond Jubilee, these are all by Mel Howse and well worth seeing.

 There is some reason to believe that there has been a church on this site since Saxon times, a Yew tree which fell in 1987 was carbon dated to pre Conquest and Pevsner describes the building as 11th to 13th century.
 The Manor of Whatlington was held by King Harold II and it may have been here that our last Saxon King heard Mass before the fateful battle in 1066.

 The church restoration won a Sussex Heritage Trust Award in July 2014 and has been given a commendation by English Heritage in their Angel Awards.

-Sadly the church is normally locked due to the logistics of opening, but access can be arranged by contacting the warden in advance of an intended visit.
+The church is normally open on Wednesdays and Sundays between 10am and 4pm, but access can be arranged at other times by contacting one of the wardens in advance of an intended visit.